lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 Each week, we will focus on one topic.
 Each topic has two readings, to be jointly presented by two people.

-## Syllabus
+## Preliminary Syllabus

 **Note: The syllabus is subject to change.
-We will discuss this in the first and second meeting.**
+You're welcome to suggest alternative topics or readings that you're interested in.**

 | Date          | Topic               | Readings  | Slides  | Optional Material | Presenter  |